DiamondLightSource/pymalcolm/docs/tutorials/scanning.rst

 =================

-You should already know how to create a detector `block_` in the `device_layer_` that controls an `EPICS`_ `areaDetector`_, and how to create a ticker Block in that Device Layer that looks a bit like a simulated motor controller.
+You should already know how to create a detector `block_` in the `device_layer_` that controls a simulated detector, and how to create a motion Block in that Device Layer that looks a bit like a simulated motion controller.
 Now let's put a `scan_layer_` Block on top that will control the underlying Device Blocks to work together to perform a scan.

-What is missing from these
-Hardware Blocks is the combilogic of "do this, then that, then these 3 things at the same time"

-These higher level Blocks have two main methods:

-- configure(params): Take a set of parameters and configure all child Blocks according to these parameters.
-This operation should include as much as possible of the setup of the device, without actually starting a scan.
-- run(): When all devices taking part in the scan have configured themselves, this method will start the scan going.
-It supervises the actions of the scan, providing status monitoring and any periodic actions that need to happen.
+.. module:: malcolm.core

 Block Hierarchy
 ---------------